The moment when things started going wrong.

 The game world has grown.
 While the mainland of Gothic 2 was around 1 square km and had but one harbor city, Gothic 3 spans ten times that size and contains about twenty urban settlements that range from tiny villages to a large capital city, spread across three climates – desert, forest and alpine.
 There are hundreds of NPCs, thousands of monsters, and countless swords, spells and armor sets.
 There are ten trillion side quests, a comprehensive skill tree, weather patterns and a day-night cycle.
 In short, it’s got a lot of stuff.

 This time, the plot takes you away from the island of Khorinis to the mainland of Myrtana, where your fellow humans have been enslaved by the Orc tribes and their monstrous leader, Kan.
 Unlike the savage and brain-dead Orcs of older Gothic games, however, the ones here speak English and won’t immediately attack you.
-You can, in fact, join the Orcs as a faction, but more on that later.
+You can, in fact, join the Orcs as a faction.